JoelBeau/thermo-database/README.md

       ```bash
          sudo service mysql start
       ```
+      Note: You will have to start the server every time you start the container.

-      If anyone knows how to fix the warning, please let me know.
+      If anyone knows how to fix the warning or a better way to do it, please let me know.

    5. Run the python script for querying the database

       ```bash